publishkit/vault/plugins/core/hero.md

   height: 300px
 ```

-- the image option fall back to the pkrc root `image` variable.
+- If you register the plugin without the image option, the pugin will look for an image in the top level `image` variable in your `kitrc`.
+If no image found, then plugin won't register.

 ## preview